Panda Review: Quick Expert Summary

 Since I was using the most expensive plan, I also tested the VPN with a server of my choosing.

 Here’s the VPN with the server nearest me:

 The ping was still unreasonably high, but the download speed was much better.
 But it destroyed my upload speed.
 These are extremely inconsistent speeds, and this VPN is nowhere near as fast as standalone VPNs like ExpressVPN or ProtonVPN.

 Overall, Panda’s VPN is okay, but it’s not great.
 It lacks additional features that I consider essential, like a kill switch.
 A lot of other top antiviruses include VPNs, and they all performed much better in tests, in terms of speed, security, and overall functionality.
 However, if you only need a basic VPN for occasional use, Panda’s will be fine, and I like that it’s included in every plan — including Panda Free Antivirus.

 Panda Dome comes with a huge range of additional features, including:

 - Password manager.
 Securely stores passwords, generates new strong passwords, auto-saves and auto-fills your passwords, and checks password strength and security.

 - Anti-theft tools.
 Tracks location of Windows, Android, and iOS devices.
 Android users get lock and wipe features, too.

 - Data shield.
 Stops apps from accessing certain files and protects against ransomware.

 - Web protection.
-Phishing sites and malicious link detection and blocking.
+Detects and blocks phishing sites and malicious links.